extjs24/heap-infinite-scroll/README.md

 + HeapGoogleSearch.execute([callback]) - triggers the start of the search results will be transferred callback- function,
 + HeapGoogleSearch.setQuery(query) - defines the search string value query,
-+ HeapGoogleSearch.complete(handlers) - captures the handlers at the event get search results
++ HeapGoogleSearch.complete(handlers) - captures the handlers at the event get search results.

     var search = new HeapGoogleSearch(NewHeapGoogleSearch.NEWS),